bsuwal/bsuwal.github.io/_posts/2025-01-19-langur-burja-rules.md

 The reason why this payoff scheme does not make sense (for the House) is because the expected payoff for the Player for any round in this case is 0.
 This means that the House advantage in any round is also 0, and therefore there is no reason for the House to play this game.

-The following figure shows that this is true as long as the number of symbols equals the number of fair dice:
+The following figure shows that this is true as long as the number of symbols equals the number of fair dice.
+The $N=6$ case is our canonical case of playing with 6 dice.
 ![bot-firta]({{ site.url }}/assets/img/langur_burja/alternate-scheme-2.png)

 #### **Alternate payoff scheme 3:**
 Under this scheme, the House distributes the payoff in the following manner.
-The way it departs from the payoff scheme above is highlighted in bold.
-Suppose the Player bets Rs 1 on a symbol.
-Let $k \in \\{0, 1, 2, 3, 4, 5, 6\\}$  be the number of dice that show the Player's chosen symbol.
+The way it departs from the regular payoff scheme is again highlighted in bold.
 1. If $k = 0$, the Player loses their bet amount.
 2. **If $k > 0$, then the Player's payoff is k.**